VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/3_Installations.md

 # 5. Creating an environment for running an `rna-seq` analysis

-In this bootcamp, we will be practicing what we learn by performing an RNA-seq analysis.
+In this bootcamp, we will be honing our software skills using an RNA-seq analysis.
 We will get more into the details of this in the first couple days of bootcamp, but for now, we need to install some software that we will need later.

-As a rule of thumb I install very little software in my base environment, the one exception to that is Jupyter which will allow us to run notebooks on TSCC.
+As a rule of thumb I install very little software in my base environment.
+Not doing so can lead to a bloated `base` environment that can cause performance issues.
+The one exception to that is Jupyter which will allow us to run notebooks on TSCC.

 Instead, we will create a new environment specifically for this bootcamp.
 Run the following command
 ```bash